aishoot/LSTM_PIT_Speech_Separation/README.md

 # LSTM/BLSTM based PIT for Two Speakers
-* Author: Chao Peng, Key Laboratory on Machine Perception (Ministry of Education), Speech and Hearing Research Center, Peking University, Beijing, China.
+**Author**: *Chao Peng, Key Laboratory on Machine Perception (Ministry of Education), Speech and Hearing Research Center, Peking University, Beijing, China*.

 The progress made in multitalker mixed speech separation and recognition, often referred to as the "cocktail-party problem", has been less impressive.
 Although human listeners can easily perceive separate sources in an acoustic mixture, the same task seems to be extremely difficult for computers, especially when only a single microphone recording the mixed-speech.